OPEN CALL FOR APPLICATIONS

 How to Apply

 The CUES application process is fully online.
-Before applying, partners are encouraged to review the Applicant Guide (forthcoming August 2021), determine the appropriate stream for their partnership and project, and connect with each other to discuss the details of their application.
-Please note that this application process is from the 2020/2021 intake and subject to change for future fund intakes.
+Before applying, partners are encouraged to review the Applicant Guide, determine the appropriate stream for their partnership and project, and connect with each other to discuss the details of their application.

 The application process has two steps: